nutratech/blog/2026/09/mtxdb-matrix-storage/+page.md

 history in reverse-chronological batches, and late-arriving events land at the tail.
 A room's records can therefore be physically scattered through the pool.

 The repacker fixes this.
-It runs in the background during idle periods and does for mtxdb what `git gc` does for Git: rewrites reachable data in traversal order and reclaims garbage.
+It is caller-scheduled, not a background service: the engine exposes `needs_repack`, but nothing in `mtxdb-core` polls it or runs a worker.
+The caller decides when to repack.
+It does for mtxdb what `git gc` does for Git: rewrites reachable data in traversal order and reclaims garbage.

 ### The algorithm